 First, many plastic surgeons operate in their office and perform multi-hour complicated procedures under general anesthesia.
 If an emergency arises, they are often ill-equipped to address it so far from a hospital.
 Also, many plastic surgeons use nurse anesthetists instead of doctor anesthesiologists to save money.
 During a complicated procedure it is a nurse who manages a patient’s breathing, circulation, and airway!

 Another current trend is for non-plastic surgeons to perform plastic surgery procedures.
 Obstetricians and other non-surgeons are taking weekend courses in liposuction and holding themselves out as experts.
 Optometrists are offering cosmetic procedures.
 The result is inexperienced doctors venturing out of their expertise, and frequently causing undesirable results.

 Nerve damage and disfigurement are yet more devastating results of these procedures.
 Still, the most tragic cosmetic surgery cases involve death and brain damage.
-Cosmetic surgery is both art and science, and there is never a guarantee that a patient will be satisfied with his or her cosmetic result (within reason).
+Cosmetic surgery is both art and science, and there is never a guarantee that a patient will be satisfied with his or her cosmetic result.
 However, no patient assumes the risk of going to a plastic surgeon to make their breasts or nose look better and losing their life or sustaining a brain injury as a result.
-This is particularly true when you consider that the surgery was not necessary (required for health reasons) in the first place.
+This is particularly true when you consider that the surgery wasn’t necessary (required for health reasons) in the first place.